 Along with summer comes an abundance of fresh herbs that can elevate any dish with their bright flavor.
 While fresh herbs can be accessed year round, purchasing or harvesting fresh herbs in the midst of peak growing season ensures the best flavor and nutrition (just like other produce!).
 I love keeping fresh herbs on hand to ensure a bright and flavorful meal.
 While you could easily just top your dish with the fresh herbs, making a simple sauce is a great way to preserve the delicate herbs and extend their shelf life.
-There are endless ways to incorporate herbs into homemade condiments, but pesto is by far one of the easiest and most versatile!
+There are endless ways to incorporate herbs into homemade condiments, but this hemp seed basil pesto is by far one of my favorites.
+It’s easy and versatile!
 If you have never made pesto before, I promise you it is incredibly simple and takes only 5 minutes.

 Greens – Tender herbs and lefty greens can be to make up the bulk of the pesto, all with subtle flavor variations.
 And you don’t have to stick to only one herb or green.
 Mix and matching will create a more unique pesto!